Skip to content llms.txt

 FeatureConversionSummary

 Cursor hook event set Translated Conversion type: Translated Actively mapped to the target provider’s equivalent field during conversion.
-Learn more → Cursor documents a large set of camelCase lifecycle events including beforeShellExecution, beforeReadFile, beforeSubmitPrompt, afterFileEdit, stop, and related pre/post tool hooks.
+Learn more → Cursor documents lifecycle events for both Agent (sessionStart, preToolUse, beforeShellExecution, afterFileEdit, stop, and related pre/post tool hooks) and Cursor Tab inline completions (beforeTabFileRead and related Tab-specific hooks).

 decision_control Translated Conversion type: Translated Actively mapped to the target provider’s equivalent field during conversion.
-Learn more → Exit codes drive decisions: non-zero blocks the action and surfaces stderr, zero allows it to proceed; JSON on stdout can also return structured decision fields.
+Learn more → Exit codes drive decisions: exit code 2 blocks the action, exit code 0 allows it to proceed; JSON on stdout can also return structured decision fields.

 json_io_protocol Translated Conversion type: Translated Actively mapped to the target provider’s equivalent field during conversion.
 Learn more → Command hooks receive event data as JSON on stdin and may return structured JSON on stdout to signal decisions and supply output fields.